reaper47/recipya-rs/README.md

 The [Recipya](https://github.com/reaper47/recipya) project is currently being rewritten in Rust as announced [here](https://github.com/reaper47/recipya/discussions/422).
 The Rust project is not ready for production nor to selfhost.
-The user interface should look exactly the same as the original.
+The user interface is better than the the original.

 ## Features